NajeebAhmedBhuiyan/najeebahmedbhuiyan.github.io/README.md

-# TinyML Enthusiast & ML/DL Practitioner
+# TinyML Enthusiast & Data Science Practitioner
 I'm an undergrad student from Bangladesh, studying Mechatronics Engineering at Rajshahi University of Engineering & Technology (RUET).
 In addition to being focused on my studies, I have a keen interest in TinyML, Robotics, Data Analysis, Machine Learning, and Deep Learning.

 Apart from these, I love literature, world cinema, songs, and cats.